rafaqz/ranger.vim/README.md

 - It can insert/append filenames into the current buffer.
 - It works as an operator to replace a file path selected with any vim movement.
 - It works as an operator to browse and open files from a selected file path.
-- It now completely replaces vims internal file browser with ranger by default (thanks airodactyl)
+- It now completely replaces vims internal file browser with ranger by default (thanks airodactyl).
+- It can change the current working directory (`:cd` and `:lcd`).

 # gvim